Kasner-like description of spacelike singularities in spherically symmetric spacetimes with scalar matter: Proofs of the main Theorems

 \subsection{Several higher order estimates}

 We move now to Corollary~\ref{cor:bkl}.
-In order to make precise statements about the foliation using the time function $\tau$, defined in \eqref{eq:tau}, such as statements regarding the second fundamental form of the embedding $S_{\tau} \hookrightarrow \mathcal{M}$, we must first understand the second-order derivatives of $\tau$.
+In order to make precise statements about the foliation using the time function $\tau$, defined in \eqref{eq:tau}, such as statements regarding the second fundamental form of the embedding $S_{\tau} \hookrightarrow \mathcal{M}$, we must first understand the second order derivatives of $\tau$.
+As before, to allow the results of Section~\ref{bklasymp.higher} and Section~\ref{bklasymp.kasner} to apply to both the ESFSS system and the EMSFSS system, we again use $\beta$ from \eqref{eq:beta}.

 As the quantity $\Psi$ appears in \eqref{eq:tau}, this means that we must now understand third-order derivatives of $\phi$.
 Hence we now assume the initial data to be smooth (in fact $C^3$ is sufficient), and use the following: